Paradise by the Live Tank Light

 Then I re-read the book.

 Lest you think I’m some “Local Fiction Reading Superhero,” I must say that this book is very short, and reads very quickly.
 But, it’s also very good.

 I would never have read Last Night at the Lobster if it didn’t take place at an truthy-fictional amalgamation of Westfarms Mall, a crappy mall like, say, East Brook Mall in Willimantic, and downtown New Britain.
 O’Nan knows beat-down Connecticut well, and was living in Avon when he wrote this (and many other) book(s).
 He doesn’t dump on New Britain or Bristol at all; he describes the towns as they are.

-(And, I’d be remiss if the book didn’t make an accurate dig at the Simsbury/Avon/West Hartford – my hometown – yoga panted clad mom brigade as well.)
+(And, I’d be remiss if the book didn’t make an accurate dig at the Simsbury/Avon/West Hartford – my hometown – yoga panted mom brigade as well.)

-But more importantly he has genuine affection for the tireless low-wage earners who work in Red Lobsters and the diners who eat there.
+But more importantly he has genuine affection for the tireless low-wage earners who work in Red Lobsters and the medium wage diners who eat there.
 O’Nan captures the quiet, depressing, gray malaise of a snowy December day in Connecticut perfectly.
 The weather, the sad mall, the broiled tilapia… all of it combines to play a gloomy dirge for the closing chain restaurant.

 The book follows the day of Manny, the Lobster’s devoted manager.
 From his morning arrival to shutting down the joint one final time.
 Manny’s ex-girlfriend, whom he still pines for, is a waitress there.
 He employs druggies and single-moms and ne’er-do-wells.
 And he loves them all… but not as much as he loves his Red Lobster.